crowswalk/crowswalk.github.io/signalcreek.markdown

 title: Signal Creek
 directory: /images/signalcreek/
 cover: /images/thumbnails/signalcreek_thumbnail.png
-tools: Godot Mono, C#, GLSL, GDScript (Python-based)
+tools: Godot with C# Integration
-roles: Producer, 2D & Technical Artist
+roles: Indie Game Developer
 ---
 This game was created by a team of 8 developers.